SatSale/SatSale/README.md

 # Payment Gateway (Woocommerce)
-Currently we have a plugin for Woocommerce in Wordpress, [please click here for installation instructions](docs/woocommerce.md) (another easy install!).
+Currently we have a plugin for Woocommerce in Wordpress that makes Bitcoin webstores extremely easy, [please click here for installation instructions](docs/woocommerce.md).
 BTCPyment acts as a custom payment gateway for Woocommerce via the php plugin found in `/gateways`.
 We have plans to extend to other web stores in the future.

 # Contributions welcomed
 ### You only need a little python!